-I suddenly found myself without a life preserver, without a backup plan.
+I recently found myself without a life preserver, without a backup plan.

 Anybody can have a 5.13 life.
 It’s about not getting stuck in cycles and unraveling the pattern so that you can understand the way the world works around you, and then how you can work with the rest of the world.
 A 5.13 life is about waking up motivated, even though some mornings you don’t want to get out of bed.
 A 5.13 life is about allowing yourself to feel emotions (even the shitty ones) and letting other people feel what they are going to feel (because they are going to, regardless) and making peace with that.
-A 5.13 life is about being afraid and going ahead with it anyway because even if you’re scared and even though it hurts, you’re growing.
+A 5.13 life is being afraid and going ahead with it anyway because even if you’re scared and even though it hurts, you’re growing.
 You’re changing.
 You’re evolving.
 You are facing problems and being forced to solve them.
-You are moving with each and every rise and fall; forget the goal and find the flow of the moment.
-Answers come then.

 A 5.13 life is not about making money.
 It’s about making art.
 It’s about getting off route sometimes and finding your way back, with a better head and more fight in you.
 A 5.13 life is about being good to you.

 This is a reminder to myself, but maybe it’s a reminder for you, too.